-2 At least one worker must be trained in First Aid/CPR and should received Bloodborne Pathogen Training 3 Required for Site Manager and Site Health and Safety Officer
+1At least one worker must be trained in First Aid/CPR

+2 Required for Site Manager and Site Health and Safety Officer

-4 Medical Surveillance Exam A has no respiratory clearance so can only be used for Level D PPE. .
-Exam A (basic HAZWOPER), Exam B (respirator & HAZWOPER under 40 years old), Exam C (respirator & HAZWOPER over 40 years old), Exam E (DOT), Exam F (asbestos monitoring), Exam G (lead monitoring) etc.
+3 Medical Surveillance Exam A has no respiratory clearance so can only be used for Level D PPE. .
+Exam A (basic HAZWOPER), Exam B (respirator & HAZWOPER under 40 years old), Exam C (respirator & HAZWOPER over 40 years old), Exam E (DOT), Exam F (asbestos monitoring), Exam G (lead monitoring) etc. Contact HSE Coordinator or Cindy Sundquist to determine type of exam employee received.